Capital punishment in Mongolia: Historical use

-At the time of abolition, there were five crimes liable to the death penalty: "terrorist acts committed for political purposes; terrorist acts against representatives of a foreign State for political purposes; sabotage; premeditated murder committed with aggravating circumstances; and rape with aggravating circumstances".
+At the time of abolition, five crimes on Mongolian statute books were punishable by the death penalty: "terrorist acts committed for political purposes; terrorist acts against representatives of a foreign State for political purposes; sabotage; premeditated murder committed with aggravating circumstances; and rape with aggravating circumstances".
 Only men aged 18–60 at the time of the crime could be executed; women were not subject to the death penalty.
 The government has since abolished the death penalty for all crimes.

 According to Amnesty International, Mongolia, like China, Vietnam, Malaysia and Singapore, practiced executions in secrecy.
 The family of the prisoner would not be informed of the date of the execution, nor the place of burial.
 There were 45 people sentenced to death in 2007, but the number of executions was not revealed by the authorities.
 Five people are thought to have been executed in 2008.

 Methods

 Immurement was a historical method still used in the beginning of the 20th century in Mongolia.
 The modern method of execution was a bullet to the neck.